 Mark has been a member of the Board of Directors for the Issaquah Food and Clothing Bank since 2008.
 He owns two small businesses in Issaquah: Zeek’s Pizza and Ben and Jerry’s Ice Cream.
 Mark was elected to the Issaquah City Council in 2009 and he also represents Issaquah as a Board Member of Eastside Fire and Rescue, which provides fire service from Issaquah to North Bend.

-Mark lives in Issaquah with his wife Sabath and their four daughters.
+Mark lives in Issaquah with his four young daughters.
 Mark enjoys spending time outdoors.
 He climbed Mt.
 Rainer in 2008, did the Seattle-to-Portland bike race in 2009, and enjoys paragliding off Tiger Mountain in Issaquah.

 Senator Jamie Pedersen, WSDC Co-Chair